Thread-Safe Singleton Design Pattern in C#

 }

 Let’s modify the Main method of the Program class as follows to use multithread programming.
-As you can see in the below code, we are using Parallel.Invoke method and call PrintTeacherDetails and PrintStudentdetails methods parallelly.
-This will create two threads and invoke the two methods parallelly.
-Further, if you notice, in each method, we are calling the Static GetInstance() method of the Singleton class.
-That means now, two different threads, trying to call the same Static GetInstance() method of the Singleton class.
-Let us run the application and see the output and check how many times the constructor of the Singleton class is executed.
+As you can see in the below code, we are using Parallel.Invoke method and call PrintTeacherDetails and PrintStudentDetails methods parallel.
+This will create two threads.
+Further, if you notice, we are calling the Static GetInstance() method of the Singleton class in each method.
+That means two different threads are now trying to call the same Static GetInstance() method of the Singleton class.
+Let us run the application, see the output, and check how many times the constructor of the Singleton class is executed.

 using System;